SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 Our problem is that the user interface requires data from two services when calling the REST service on `/services/products`.
 There are multiple ways to solve this like:

 1. **Client Side integration** - We could extend our UI to first call `/services/products` and then for each product item call `/services/inventory/{prodId}` to get the inventory status and then combine the result in the web browser.
-This would be the least intrusive method, but it also means that if we have 100 of products the client will make 101 request to the server.
+This would be the least intrusive method, but it also means that if we have 100 of products, the client will make 101 request to the server.
 If we have a slow internet connection this may cause issues.
 2. **Microservices Gateway** - Creating a gateway in-front of the `Catalog Service` that first calls the Catalog Service and then based on the response calls the inventory is another option.
 This way we can avoid lots of calls from the client to the server.
 Apache Camel provides nice capabilities to do this and if you are interested to learn more about this, please checkout the Coolstore Microservices example [here](http://github.com/jbossdemocentral/coolstore-microservice)
 3. **Service-to-Service** - Depending on use-case and preferences another solution would be to do service-to-service calls instead.
 In our case means that the Catalog Service would call the Inventory service using REST to retrieve the inventory status and include that in the response.

-There are no right or wrong answers here, but since this is a workshop on application modernization using RHOAR runtimes we will not choose option 1 or 2 here.
+There are no right or wrong answers here, but since this is a workshop on application modernization using Red Hat Application Runtimes, we will not choose option 1 or 2 here.
 Instead we are going to use option 3 and extend our Catalog to call the Inventory service.

 ## Extending the test